 - Create a sealed combustion closet out of the room where the atmospheric combustion appliances are.
 To do this, you need to isolate the room completely by air-sealing between it and the rest of the house and then bringing in combustion air.

 - Convert from natural gas to electricity.
 We recently ran a two guest posts from David Butler advocating for this approach: Just Say No to Furnaces in High Performance Homes and Heat Pumps and Hydronics – A Great Team for High Performance Homes.

-Combustion safety is a huge issue, and it's a big part of looking at the house as a system, which takes us back to Building Science 101.
-It's certainly possible to use natural gas safely in our homes, but we need to pay attention and do it the right way.
-Putting atmospheric combustion appliances inside the conditioned space is not the right way.
+Combustion safety is a huge issue, and it’s a big part of looking at the house as a system, which takes us back to Building Science 101.
+It’s certainly possible to use natural gas safely in our homes, but we need to pay attention and do it the right way.
+The problems with atmospheric combustion listed above are not the right way.

 Allison Bailes of Atlanta, Georgia, is a speaker, writer, building science consultant, and the founder of Energy Vanguard.
 He has a PhD in physics and writes the Energy Vanguard Blog.
 He is also writing a book on building science.
 You can follow him on Twitter at @EnergyVanguard.